remmob/itho_amber/README.md

 - Adding error codes
 - Weekly clocks\timers.
 They can not be written.
 Timers with automations
   in Home Assistant makes much more sense.
-  But if people really need to read the timmer values, I will reconsider my decision.